Aguçadoura Wave Farm: Project management

+The project was a joint-venture between Pelamis Wave Power, Energias de Portugal, the Portuguese renewable energy company Enersis, and Australian infrastructure company Babcock & Brown.

-The project was originally conceived by the Portuguese renewable energy company Enersis, which developed and financed the project and which was subsequently bought by the Australian infrastructure company Babcock & Brown in December 2005.
+The project was originally conceived by Enersis, which developed and financed the project and which was subsequently bought by Babcock & Brown in December 2005.
 In the last quarter of 2008, Babcock & Brown had its shares suspended and has been in a managed process of selling its assets, including the Aguçadoura project.
 In March 2009, Babcock & Brown went into voluntary administration.

-In November 2008, the Pelamis machines were brought back to harbor at Leixões due to a technical problem with some of the bearings for which a solution has been found.
+In November 2008, the Pelamis machines were brought back to harbour at Leixões due to a technical problem with some of the bearings for which a solution had been found.
 However, the machines are likely to remain off-line until a new partner is found to take over Babcock & Brown’s 77% share in the project.
 This seems unlikely, because according to Pelamis "those machines are sub-optimal" and the owner is trying to sell them.

-Pelamis subsequently focused its efforts on the new P2 machine, which was tested in Orkney in Scotland beginning in 2010.
-Pelamis ceased operations in 2014; the P2 device was dismantled in 2016.
+Pelamis subsequently focused its efforts on the new P2 machine, two of which were tested in Orkney in Scotland beginning in 2010.
+Pelamis ceased operations in 2014; a P2 device was dismantled in 2016.